SaiKrishnaMohan7/Notes/GraphQL/Notes_gql.md

   - When the component loads the query is still executing in the background and once it finishes the component re-renders

+- Compose:
-- Combining queries, `compose` from `react-apollo` serves exactly this puprpose!
+  - Combining queries and binding to component, `compose` from `react-apollo` serves exactly this puprpose!
 Kinda acts like `combineReducers`, where exactly?

     - When we `matchStateToProps` and if we are using `combineReducers` then the respective piece of state is available on the `state.<reducerName>`, similarly the data returned for that particular query or mutation is avialable on `props.<mutationNameOrqueryName>` as opposed to `data`